 All tickets $20

-A flexible and intimate space for artistic experimentation, the BAM Fisher is BAM’s newest home for adventurous artists, audiences, and ideas.
-Now in its second season, BAM Fisher showcases a variety of theater, music, and dance, including a new work by Brooklyn-based choreographer Kate Weare, the inaugural BAM Fisher Artist-in-Residence.
+The BAM Fisher is our newest home for adventurous artists, audiences, and ideas.
+Now in its third season, the BAM Fisher—and its main performance venue, the Fishman Space—is a flexible and intimate place for artistic experimentation, showcasing a range of theater, music, and dance, as well as a new work by Brooklyn-based choreographer Ivy Baldwin, the 2014 BAM Fisher Artist-in-Residence.

 Actress Olwen Fouéré offers an incandescent interpretation of the end of Finnegans Wake.

 Eccentric techno-futurologist Paul Abacus leads a tour of our hyper-networked world to come.

 Particle physics meets dance in this work from Gilles Jobin and Julius von Bismarck.